frn23434/birmingham-skips/replit.md

-# Glasgow Electrical Services
+# London Plumbing Services

 ## Overview

-This is a professional one-page business website for Glasgow Electrical Services, an electrical service company serving the entire Glasgow area, UK.
-The site showcases electrical services, service areas, and contact information in a clean, modern design with a green color scheme.
+This is a professional one-page business website for London Plumbing Services, a plumbing service company serving the entire London area, UK.
+The site showcases plumbing services, service areas, and contact information in a clean, modern design with a blue color scheme.
 Built with React (Vite) on the frontend and Express.js on the backend, it features a modern UI using shadcn/ui components and Tailwind CSS.

 ## User Preferences